Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: REMS Modeling Method

 Here,~$\phv{a}_\up{R}\in\mathbb{C}^{M}$ and~$\phv{b}_\up{R}\in\mathbb{C}^{M}$ represent the outgoing and incoming waves (from the tuning network's perspective) present at the ports connecting the tuning network to the radiating structure, respectively; $\mat{S}_{\up{T}_\up{TT}}$ is the scattering matrix characterizing the linear dependence of the outgoing waves~$\phv{b}_\up{T}$ on the incoming waves~$\phv{a}_\up{T}$, etc. As a consequence of assuming the tuning network to be passive, the largest singular value of~$\mat{S}_\up{T}$ cannot exceed~$1$.
 If the tuning network is reciprocal, then it also holds that~$\mat{S}_\up{T}^\T=\mat{S}_\up{T}$.

 \begin{rem} Depending on the REMS and its application, it may be beneficial to further divide the tuning network into subparts.
-For instance, when modeling a reconfigurable reflectarray (RRA), it might be useful to separate the part of the tuning network that represents the active-feed antennas' matching network from the part that represents the reconfigurable passive electromagnetic elements as illustrated in~\fref{fig:basic_structure_RRA}. \end{rem} \begin{rem} Del Hougne recently pointed out in~\cite{del_hougne_physics_compliant_diagonal_representation_of_beyond_diagonal_ris} that the actual reconfigurable elements themselves can usually be treated as one-ports (i.e., as general impedances).
+For instance, when modeling an RRA, it might be useful to separate the part of the tuning network that represents the actively fed antennas' matching network from the part that represents the reconfigurable passive EM elements. \end{rem} \begin{rem} Del Hougne recently pointed out in~\cite{del_hougne_physics_compliant_diagonal_representation_of_beyond_diagonal_ris} that the actual reconfigurable elements themselves can usually be treated as one-ports (i.e., as general impedances).
 Therefore, even when the reconfigurable part takes the form of an arbitrary fully connected network (sometimes referred to as a ``beyond-diagonal'' structure~\cite{nerini_clerckx_physically_consistent_modeling_of_stacked_intelligent_metasurfaces_implemented_with_beyond_diagonal_ris}), the actual reconfigurable elements can be represented by~$R \in \mathbb{N}$ uncoupled reconfigurable impedances, as shown in~\fref{fig:model_possible_extension_tuning_network}.
 Dividing the tuning network into a fixed and a reconfigurable part as shown in~\fref{fig:model_possible_extension_tuning_network} might be favorable, as existing algorithms that optimize the REMS's configuration parameters are often based on the assumption that the reconfigurable elements have such a diagonal structure. \end{rem}